PocketPose/pocketpose.github.io/knowledge-hub/basics/loss-functions.md

 ---
-title: Loss Functions
+title: Common Loss Functions for Pose Estimation
 layout: tutorial
-description: Learn about the different loss functions used in Human Pose Estimation.
+subtitle: "Key Loss Functions for Training Accurate Pose Models"
+description: "Understand essential loss functions, such as MSE, L1, and heatmap-based losses, used to optimize pose estimation networks."
-parent: Advanced Topics
+parent: Basic Concepts
-order: 2
+order: 4
 ---

+Understand essential loss functions, such as MSE, L1, and heatmap-based losses, used to optimize pose estimation networks.

 This page contains a list of loss functions commonly used for human pose estimation.